 Simply put, one’s disability doesn’t define who one entirely is.
 If speaking to someone with a disability, just be yourself and show respect!

 Never Look And Talk Down As A Sign Of Pity

-Another huge disrespect that the disability community encounters regularly is how most people pity them for their conditions.
+Another huge disrespect the disability community encounters regularly is how most people pity them for their conditions.
 It’s an insult on their part to be seen as individuals who got it worse in life because of their unique situations.

 Reconsider Your Language Choices & Don’t use the R-word!

 Words can highly wound a person.
 When talking about anything related to the disability community, even without its members’ presence, always be careful with your choice of language.
 For example, those in the autism community prefer to be referred to as autistic instead of a person with autism.
 However, this is an individual decision.
-If the individual with autism requests you say “with autism”, then respecting that request is a must.
+If the individual with autism requests you say “with autism,” respecting that request is a must.

-For instance, calling a person the R-word (retard, retarded) is straight-up offensive and is considered hate speech.
+For instance, calling a person the R-word (retard, retarded) is offensive and considered hate speech.
 While often aimed at people with a ‘cognitive or learning disability, it has become prevalent in social media.
 Always emphasize the person first rather than their disability.